 This cheery piece saves on the floor space while adding on to the aesthetics of your den.

-A sturdy woodwork piece such as this comfortably hosts a 90-gallon tank.
-It boasts of ample storage space and a brilliantly lighted canopy.
+A sturdy woodwork piece such as this comfortably hosts a 46-gallon bow front fish tank.
+It boasts of ample storage space and a classy design.

 Put your scrap wood to good use by giving shape to this neat prop to your aquarium.
 A fine house for your aquatic pets, isn’t it?